Deer in Virginia

 Source: Virginia Humanities, Virginia Indian Archive, Bone Beamers

-The Lacy Act in 1900 prohibited commercial sale of wildlife.
-That ended market hunting of deer and other wildlife for meat, except for personal use, but the population was so low that natural recovery would be unacceptably slow.
-The Virginia Game Commission (now the Department of Wildlife Resources) began to import deer from other states in 1926 and release them in areas with low populations.
-Restocking continued until 1992.3
+Unrestricted and illegal hunting of deer for meat continued until the Lacy Act in 1900 prohibited commercial sale of wildlife.
+That Federal law ended market hunting of deer and other wildlife for meat, but the deer population was so low that natural recovery would be unacceptably slow.
+By 1931, it had dropped to perhaps just 25,000 deer.

 restocking efforts that began in 1926 focused on counties west of the Blue Ridge